 Officers also followed up a number of unconfirmed sightings in Cumbernauld, Coatbridge, Milngavie, Kirkintilloch, Shettleston and Kilsyth.
 However, all attempts to locate David proved unsuccessful.

-David is described as 5ft 4 inches in height and of medium build with grey receding hair and gold rimmed glasses.
+David is described as 5ft 4 ins in height and of medium build with grey receding hair and gold rimmed glasses.

 Chief Inspector Simon Jeacocke said: